turumtaev/selfishTokens/README.md

 Despite the reduced gap, the persistent separation between languages in the hard-sampling-trained model indicates that there is still room for a more aggressive layout selection during hard negative sampling.

 ## TODO
 - Try more aggressive layout for hard negative sampling.
+Layout Scheduling?
 - Test with Larger Model and More Data.
 - Evaluate with More Realistic Metrics, Nucleus Sampling?